JessFerrari/Uni-Appunti/4 anno/Information Retrieval/Notes/Learning to rank.md

 Also the structure of the documents can be important, in particular in web search context, in which we consider hyperlinks between pages and fields, such as the title and sections, that can give as information about the document itself.

 As the size and complexity of query and document representations grows is impractical to hand-craft a ranking function and ineffective to use basic similarity measures.
-It is rather more practical to view the ranking problem as [[Supervised Learning]] task.
+It is rather more practical to view the ranking problem as [[4 anno/Machine Learning/Machine Learning#^af8e9d|supervised learning]] task.
 ![[Pasted image 20241111170320.png]]